KordingLab/awesome-computational-primatology/README.md

 By compiling and highlighting this growing literature, we hope it will inspire future researchers to open-source their own models and data to advance the field.

 ## Contribute to the List!
-We welcome contributions from the community.
-If you know of a relevant paper or project, please read our [Contributing Guidelines](CONTRIBUTING.md) and submit a pull request!
+We welcome contributions from the community!
+If you know of a relevant paper or project:

+1. **🍴 Fork** this repository
+2. **✏️ Add** your paper to the table in chronological order
+3. **🔍 Preview** your changes: `python scripts/dev-preview.py`
+4. **📤 Submit** a pull request

+**Features for contributors:**
+- 🔗 Automatic link checking
+- 🌐 Live preview of your changes
+- 📊 Auto-generated website updates
+- ✅ Format validation

+Read our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions!

 By sharing your datasets and models, you contribute to advancing primatology and enable reproducible research.